-- Viewing the Voodle “Pools” – the group of voodles that are associated with a team, all of which live in a “pool” which is a large knowledge-base that is searchable (Figure 6 and 7, 13)
+- Viewing the Voodle “Pools.”
+The group of voodles that are associated with a team live in a “pool” which is a large knowledge-base that is searchable (Figure 6 and 7, 13)

-- Playing back with speed control of 1, 1.5, 2x with audio pitch correction, and with overlayed Closed Captioning style subtitles (Figure 11, 15)
+- Playing back with speed control of 1, 1.5, 2x with audio pitch correction.
+Additionally, you can play with overlayed Closed Captioning style subtitles (Figure 11, 15)

 - Transcript support for playing back with closed-captioning text overlays which is useful to enhance understanding, to watch in public while sound is muted, or to scan through the transcript and click/jump to specific moments in the voodle (Figure 12)

 - Juicybits playback allows a search query/group to be conjoined into one video and played as a single stream.
 So if you search for voodles in the pool with #mydog, you can watch a single playback of a video that shows all videos with #mydog as a hashtag.
 Imagine queries for “sales account X, in last 72 hrs”, or “status of operations Y, in last 7 days”.
 This feature’s usability is being improved, but the basics are in place now.